 Every year, we like to play with fire (not literally) to make a few predictions for the year ahead in performance-based and affiliate marketing.
 Last year, we told you to watch out for these four trends.
 This year, we’re back with two more than before.
 It’s our best predictions list yet … or at least, our best list for 2019.

 Without further ado, here are our six affiliate marketing trends for 2019:

 1. Partnerships are the better choice in a world of increasing regulations … and people are starting to notice.

 While the General Data Protection Regulation (GDPR) complicates data collection and management, it’s a great thing for partner marketing.
 Why?
 Performance-based partnerships usually leverage existing relationships between the consumer and the affiliate to succeed.
 Other forms of advertising don’t, or rely heavily on personal data and retargeting.
 Practices such as programmatic advertising remain risky, even for compliant marketers; one wrong move by a single player in the chain can get everyone in hot water.

-So, with the GDPR in full effect this year, we predict affiliate marketing will become an even more popular route for digital advertisers the world over.
+So, with the GDPR in full effect in 2019, we predict affiliate marketing will become an even more popular route for digital advertisers the world over.